- Why do people fall out of love?

 When you spend quality time with each other to connect, you’ll get what is called positive sentiment override.
 It means that you two like each other.
 You see each other in a positive light.

-That’s when things turn into negative sentiment override.
 Now don’t worry — it’s curable and we’ll get to that later.
 But first, let’s look at some more negative side effects of not liking your partner very much.

 Once you’ve tripped over into negative sentiment override, you’ll find it much easier to spot negative things about your partner.